 Transforming education in Ukraine

-The Ministry of Education and Science is responding to the emergency needs and planning for the next phase of recovery and development, seeking support from a diverse set of stakeholders to mobilize funding.
+The Ministry of Education and Science is responding to the emergency needs and planning for the next phase of recovery and development with support from a diverse set of stakeholders.

 Result story